Serbian Party Oathkeepers: Ideology and platform

 Regarding immigration, it supports changing the current immigration system.
-It is supportive of increased transparency in regards to how many people in migrant centers expressed their desire to stay in Serbia and building a barrier, similar to Hungarian border barrier, in case of a heavy migrant crisis.
+It is supportive of increased transparency in regards to how many people in migrant centres expressed their desire to stay in Serbia and building a barrier, similar to Hungarian border barrier, in case of a heavy migrant crisis.
 SSZ has described the migrant centre near Horgoš as "one of the most serious risks for citizens of Serbia" (jedan od najozbiljnijih rizika za građane Srbije).

 SSZ is a Eurosceptic party that is in favour of suspending the accession of Serbia to the European Union.
 It is instead in favour of sovereignist "Europe of Nations" (Evropu nacija) policy.
 SSZ supports Serbia's membership in BRICS as an alternative to the European Union.
 It is also opposed to NATO and instead wants to pursue closer ties with Russia, and China.
 SSZ is supportive of Vladimir Putin.
 After the beginning of the Russian invasion of Ukraine, SSZ has opposed sanctioning Russia.
 After the death of Russian activist Darya Dugina in September 2022, members of SSZ drew a mural of her in Belgrade.

 SSZ pursues a sovereignist policy towards Kosovo, opposing its recognition as an independent country.
 SSZ is also opposed to the 2013 Brussels Agreement and is in favour of repealing it and bringing back the Serbian Army to Kosovo.
 It has supported the initiative to repopulate Kosovo with Serbs with kibbutz-style settlements.
 Together with Dveri, Narodna, and New Democratic Party of Serbia, it signed a joint declaration for the "reintegration of Kosovo into the constitutional and legal order of Serbia" (Deklaraiju za reintegraciju KiM u ustavno-pravni poredak Srbije) in October 2022.
 SSZ supports the unification of Serbia and Republika Srpska and denies that a genocide had been committed on Bosniaks in Srebrenica.